0x73746F70626F74686572696E676D65/gitlab-fork/doc/architecture/blueprints/cells/topology-service.md

 The dialect [doesn't change the performance characteristics of Spanner](https://cloud.google.com/spanner/docs/postgresql-interface#choose), it's mostly how the Database schemas and queries are written.
 Choosing a dialect is a one-way door decision, to change the dialect we'll have to go through a data migration process.

-We will use the `GoogleSQL` dialect for the Global Service, and [go-sql-spanner](https://github.com/googleapis/go-sql-spanner) to connect to it, because:
+We will use the `GoogleSQL` dialect for the Topology Service, and [go-sql-spanner](https://github.com/googleapis/go-sql-spanner) to connect to it, because:

 1. Using Go's standard library `database/sql` will allow us to swap implementations which is needed to support self-managed.
 1. GoogleSQL [data types](https://cloud.google.com/spanner/docs/reference/standard-sql/data-types) are narrower and don't allow to make mistakes for example choosing int32 because it only supports int64.